emca-it/OP5-Documentation/op5_docs/The_basics.md

 # Save the changes

-When you have finished working and consider your new configuration is ready to be used by op5 monitor you need to save the changes in the Configure database to the configuration files.
+When you have finished working and consider your new configuration is ready to be used by OP5 Monitor you need to save the changes in the Configure database to the configuration files.
- This will also make op5 Monitor start using the new configuration.
+ This will also make OP5 Monitor start using the new configuration.

-## To save the changes and reload op5 Monitor
+## To save the changes and reload OP5 Monitor

 Click **Save** icon at the top of the page.
 ![](attachments/16482408/17269442.png)